Subdural empyema (SDE, by its singles in English) is a rare disease, but it can cause many intracranial infections.

-The Subdural Empiemas usually look like subdural hematomas in their form and the relationship with sutures and dural reflections.
-They are usually crescent shaped (compared to epidural empyemas that are typically lenticular).
-A membrane that surrounds intensely and uniformly after giving contrast is normally identified.
+The Subdural Empiemas usually look like subdural hematomas in their form and relationship with sutures and dural reflections.
+They are traditionally crescent-shaped (compared to epidural empyemas, typically lenticular).
+A membrane that surrounds intensely and uniformly after giving contrast is usually identified.

 Magnetic Resonance Imaging

-The appearance in the MRI is similar to the Computed Tomography although there is a greater capacity to detect the improvement of the contrast.
-On the other hand the content of the collection may show restricted diffusion.
+The appearance in the MRI is similar to the Computed Tomography, although there is a greater capacity to detect the improvement of the contrast.
+On the other hand, the collection’s content may show restricted diffusion.

 Treatment and prognosis